awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 The following tables illustrate examples of the alarm evaluation behavior\.
 In the first table, **Datapoints to Alarm** and **Evaluation Periods** are both 3\.
 CloudWatch retrieves the 5 most recent data points when evaluating the alarm\.

-Column 2 shows how many of these 5 data points are missing and may need to be filled in using the setting for how to treat missing data\.
+Column 2 shows how many of the 3 necessary data points are missing\.
+Even though the most recent 5 data points are evaluated, only 3 \(the setting for **Evaluation Periods**\) are necessary to evaluate the alarm state\.
+The number of data points in Column 2 is the number of data points that must be "filled in", using the setting for how missing data is being treated\.

 Columns 3\-6 show the alarm state that would be set for each setting of how missing data should be treated, shown at the top of each column\.
 In the data points column, 0 is a non\-breaching data point, X is a breaching data point, and \- is a missing data point\.

 | Data points | \# of missing data points | MISSING | IGNORE | BREACHING | NOT BREACHING |